A start-up saving wonky fruit and veg from going to waste is now in almost 7,000 stores after starting life with a Start Up Loan.

 “The key is building up a good relationship with the right person and being able to tell your story.
-We found success by bring on the buyers along our journey, making them feel part of our growth which in turn more like to list the product."
+We found success by bringing the buyers along on our journey, making them feel part of our growth, which in turn made them more likely to list the product."

 “And for too long people have been drinking sugary drinks or drinks with sweetener in.
 We have an opportunity to really shake up the soft drinks industry now.
 It’s very exciting.”

 Find out more about how a StartUp Loan can help your business to thrive.